jessicarush/react-notes/nextjs_styling.md

 // Import the font you want to use from next/font/google as a function.
 // Next recommends using variable fonts for the performance and flexibility.
-// Use an underscore (_) for font names with multiple words. import { Montserrat, Roboto } from 'next/font/google';
+// Use an underscore (_) for font names with multiple words. import { Montserrat, Roboto, Commissioner } from 'next/font/google';
 import './globals.css';

+// If loading a variable font, you don't need to specify the font weight.
 // subsets reduce the size of the font file and improves performance.
 // You can find a list of all subsets on the Google Fonts page for your font.
 // variable lets you define a css variable name. const main = Montserrat({ subsets: ['latin'], variable: '--font-main' });

+// Some variable fonts have extra axes that can be included.
+By default,
+// only the font weight is included to keep the file size down.
+// The possible values of axes depend on the specific font. const alt = Commissioner({
+  subsets: ['latin'],
+  axes: ['slnt'],
+  variable: '--font-alt' });

 // If you can't use a variable font, you will need to specify a weight here.
 // You can specify multiple weights and/or styles by using an array.